Catalog the art you see .

 Two capture modes.

-Museum mode: photograph the artwork and the wall text; on-device AI parses title, artist, year, and medium.
-Gallery mode: upload the show checklist once, and every photo you take matches against it.
+Wall-text mode: photograph the artwork and the wall text; on-device AI parses title, artist, year, and medium.
+Checklist mode: upload the show checklist once, and every photo you take matches against it.

 Distraction-free capture.